ahmetsolmaz2134/Temporal-Changes-in-Heatwaves-in-Southeastern-T-rkiye/README.md

 | `T2M_MIN` | Minimum air temperature at 2 m | °C |
 | `RH2M` | Relative humidity at 2 m | % |

-The primary heatwave detection framework is based on daily maximum temperature, while minimum temperature is used to investigate **hot-night conditions**.

 ### Temporal Coverage

 **1981–2025**

-Daily observations are aggregated into annual and event-based heatwave indicators.

 ---

 ## Heatwave Definition

-Rather than applying a single absolute temperature threshold to all locations, this study uses a **percentile-based threshold approach**.

-A location-specific temperature threshold is calculated from the historical distribution of daily maximum temperature.
+A percentile-based threshold approach is used to identify extreme heat.

+The primary framework uses the **90th percentile (P90)** of daily maximum temperature.
-The primary framework uses:

-**90th percentile (P90)**

-as the exceedance threshold.

-A heatwave event is identified when daily maximum temperature exceeds the location-specific threshold for a predefined minimum number of consecutive days.
+Heatwave events are identified when temperatures exceed the location-specific threshold for a predefined number of consecutive days.

-This approach accounts for regional climatic differences and avoids applying the same absolute temperature threshold to locations with substantially different climatological characteristics.
+This approach accounts for regional climatic differences and provides a consistent framework for comparing heatwave characteristics across Southeastern Türkiye.

 ---

 ## Heatwave Indicators

-Several complementary indicators are calculated.

-### 1. Heatwave Frequency

-Number of independent heatwave events occurring during each year.

-\[
-HW_{freq} = N_{events}
-\]

----

-### 2. Heatwave Duration

-Number of consecutive days associated with each heatwave event.

-\[
-Duration = D_{end} - D_{start} + 1
-\]

-Annual statistics include:

-- Mean heatwave duration
-- Maximum heatwave duration
-- Total heatwave days

----

-### 3. Heatwave Intensity

-The intensity of each event is evaluated according to the temperature exceedance above the local threshold.

-\[
-Intensity = T_{observed} - T_{threshold}
-\]

-This provides an estimate of how strongly temperatures exceed the climatological extreme threshold.

----

-### 4. Cumulative Heatwave Magnitude

-The cumulative thermal burden of an event is calculated as the sum of daily exceedances above the threshold.

-\[
-Magnitude = \sum_{i=1}^{n}(T_i-T_{threshold})
-\]

-This allows relatively moderate but long-lasting heatwaves to be distinguished from short but exceptionally intense events.

----

-### 5. Hot Days

-The annual number of days exceeding the selected extreme-temperature threshold is calculated to identify changes in the frequency of extreme daytime heat.

----

-### 6. Hot Nights

-Daily minimum temperature is analyzed separately to identify changes in unusually warm nighttime conditions.

-This is particularly important because persistent nighttime warmth can reduce nocturnal cooling and increase cumulative thermal stress.

----

-## Statistical Analysis

-The temporal behavior of heatwave indicators is evaluated using several non-parametric statistical methods.

-### Mann–Kendall Trend Test

-The Mann–Kendall test is used to determine whether a statistically significant monotonic trend exists in:
+The analysis evaluates:

 - Heatwave frequency
 - Heatwave duration
+- Total heatwave days
 - Heatwave intensity
-- Heatwave magnitude
+- Cumulative heatwave magnitude
 - Hot days
 - Hot nights

-Statistical significance is evaluated using a conventional significance level of:

-\[
-\alpha = 0.05
-\]

 ---

+## Statistical Analysis

+The temporal characteristics of heatwaves are evaluated using:

+### Mann–Kendall Test

+Used to identify statistically significant monotonic trends.

-### Sen's Slope Estimator
+### Sen's Slope

-Sen's slope is used to quantify the magnitude and direction of observed trends.
+Used to estimate the magnitude and direction of temporal trends.

-The estimator provides a robust measure of the annual rate of change while being less sensitive to extreme observations than ordinary least-squares regression.

----

-### Pettitt Change-Point Test
+### Pettitt Test

-The Pettitt test is applied to identify potential **abrupt shifts or change points** in the temporal behavior of heatwave indicators.
+Used to identify potential abrupt change points within the heatwave time series.

-This allows the analysis to investigate not only gradual trends but also possible periods of structural climatic change.

 ---